 Participation is KEY in an online learning environment!
-As such, your participation score will be based on several factors, including weekly Zoom meetings, discussion board responses, homework and test submissions.
+As such, your participation score will be based on several factors, including weekly check-ins, discussion board responses, homework and test submissions.

-- Students will be dropped from this course as a "no-show" if they do not attend the initial mandatory Zoom meeting held on Monday, March 14th. - If you decide to drop the course at any time throughout the semester, it is your responsibility to make the drop official in the Admissions and Records office or else possibly receive a failing grade.
+- Students will be dropped from this course as a "no-show" if the initial student introduction assignment is not submitted on time, (by the end of Week 1). - If you decide to drop the course at any time throughout the semester, it is your responsibility to make the drop official in the Admissions and Records office or else possibly receive a failing grade.

-Monday, April 18th is the final drop date for this course!
+Saturday, July 9th is the final drop date for this course!